PCL-Reasoner/V1.5/README.md

 We present PCL-Reasoner-V1.5, a 32-billion-parameter large language model (LLM) for mathematical reasoning.
 The model is built upon Qwen2.5-32B and refined via supervised fine-tuning (SFT) followed by reinforcement learning (RL).
 A central innovation is our proposed offline RL method, which provides superior training stability and efficiency over standard online RL methods such as GRPO.
 Our model achieves state-of-the-art performance among models post-trained on Qwen2.5-32B, attaining average accuracies of 90.9% on AIME 2024 and 85.6% on AIME 2025.
 Our work demonstrates offline RL as a stable and efficient paradigm for advancing reasoning in LLMs.
 All experiments were conducted on Huawei Ascend 910C NPUs.

-## 2. Reproduction Guidance

-- Achieves 90.9% average accuracy on the AIME 2024 benchmark
-- Achieves 85.7% average accuracy on the AIME 2025 benchmark

-All experiments were conducted on Huawei Ascend NPU using only publicly available datasets.
-To ensure precision stability, all training and evaluation were performed using FP16 precision.

-To promote technology sharing and application, we have fully open-sourced the PCL-Reasoner-V1.5 model weights, data processing scripts, and training code.
-This model represents one of the leading 32B mathematical reasoning models today and provides developers with valuable practical experience in offline reinforcement learning for specialized domains and post-training solutions.
-Users can easily deploy and experience the model by following the tutorials below, and explore the practical methods and techniques of post-training!

 ## Development Guide